JakeWang22/LLM-Evaluation-on-Salaries/README.md

 Execution Instructions:

-  BERT - run pip install transformers datasets torch scikit-learn also had to run pip install --upgrade numpy<2 then make sure the complete data file is loaded into the same folder that's opened this is used to make the train/test split run this file but UPDATE THE PATH FOR WHERE TO SAVE THE CSV FILE we then used the generated file to conduct analysis on excel
+  BERT - run pip install transformers datasets torch scikit-learn.
+  Also had to run pip install --upgrade numpy<2.
+  Then make sure the complete data file is loaded into the same folder that's opened.
+  This is used to make the train/test split.
+  Run this file but UPDATE THE PATH FOR WHERE TO SAVE THE CSV FILE.
+  We then used the generated file to conduct analysis on excel.

   Linear Regression (baselinechecker) - Before running file, run pip install pandas scikit-learn